Abhirup-Kumar/Docker-Compose/README.md

 # Docker-Compose
 Project on docker compose.
 Integrating MySql with Joomla while both running on separate docker O.S.
+My first project ever.

 "Beginner to Expert Level" was the title of the video I started watching on Docker.
 I was a beginner , just started docker with that only but now I can say that now I not only know Docker but actually pretty confident in it as well.
 It was an instructor-led live session by Mr Vimal Daga who helped me reach this stage under his IIEC-1.0 campaign.